 Walk over to the North End to pick up cannolis from Mike’s Pastry.
 If you have more time, check out these fun things to do in Boston with kids.
 Then hit the interstate, where it’s a little less than 70 miles before you cross into Maine.

 Stop and relax in Boothbay Harbor, with accommodations like the lodge and cabins at Linekin Bay Resort.
 Enjoy an afternoon visit to Coastal Maine Botanical Gardens.
 As you continue towards Bar Harbor, historic Fort Knox on the Penobscot River is perfect for outdoor exploration.

 Finally, spend a few days enjoying Bar Harbor and nearby Acadia National Park.
+Families will find there are plenty of things to do in Acadia National Park.
 The new Hampton by Hilton Bar Harbor, about a mile from downtown and close to Acadia, gets high praise from families.